TrevorDrayton03/Interval-Timer/README.md

 - must be well-documented
 - must include a test suite
 - must work on various devices
-- must be user friendly, intuitive, and attractive
+- must be user friendly, intuitive, and attractive ( a good design )
 - must be maintained

 ## Features